jmparatte/arduino-python/README.md

 # Arduino-Python

-Arduino-Python is a Python 3 implementation of Arduino libraries and toolkit for various platforms including ESP32/MicroPython.
+Arduino-Python is a Python/MicroPython implementation of Arduino libraries and toolkit for various platforms as ESP32.

 The main goal of this development is to offer a quick way to migrate pure Arduino C++ libraries and programs to Python/MicroPython.

-## Hello World!
+## Hello World

 Arduino program [HelloWorld.ino]:
 ```C++